stephenberry/glaze/docs/wrappers.md

 glz::raw_string<&T::string> // Do not decode/encode escaped characters for strings (improves read/write performance)
 glz::escaped<&T::string> // Opposite of glz::raw_string, it turns off this behavior

-glz::read_allocated<&T::x> // Reads into only allocated memory and then exits without parsing the rest of the input
+glz::partial_read<&T::x> // Reads into only existing fields and elements and then exits without parsing the rest of the input

 glz::invoke<&T::func> // Invoke a std::function, lambda, or member function with n-arguments as an array input